-I have no doubt that President George W. Bush wanted to achieve this outcome and worked very hard towards it.
+I have no doubt that President George W. Bush wanted to achieve this outcome and worked extremely hard toward it.
 He could have given up many times but did not.
-President Obama was handed this responsibility and had to exercise similar patience and resolve in many different ways.
+President Obama was handed this responsibility and had to exercise similar patience and resolve in many ways.
 Like his predecessor he came under intense pressure and scrutiny from others for not being initially successful.
-Fortunately for all of us, neither leader, nor their staffs, or most importantly the intelligence professionals and brave soldiers on the ground gave up; they persevered and got the job done.
+Fortunately for all of us, neither leader, nor their staff, or most importantly the intelligence professionals and brave soldiers on the ground gave up; they persevered and got the job done.

 Being President of the United States of America must be a very heady job.
-However, despite the trappings of position, power and influence, it must also be a very lonely role as well.
+However, despite the trappings of position, power, and influence, it must also be a very lonely role as well.
 As should be the case in a free country everyone has the right to criticize your every move with limited or sometimes no real understanding of the facts at hand.
-There are countless media blowhards with minimal leadership experience who fancy themselves as experts on what you should or should not be doing and they get paid handsomely to stir up controversies.
-The physical and emotional pressures of the job are obviously draining; just look at the before and after pictures of every modern president.
-We should all be thankful they choose to do the hard work and risk many things including their own personal wellbeing to assume the mantle of responsibility.
-They persevere on difficult matters so we don’t have to.
+There are countless media blowhards with minimal leadership experience who fancy themselves as experts on what you should or should not be doing.
+They also get paid handsomely to stir up controversies.
+The physical and emotional pressures of the presidency are obviously draining; just look at the before and after pictures of every modern president.
+We should all be thankful they choose to do the necessary work and risk many things including their own personal well-being to assume the mantle of responsibility.
+They persevere on difficult matters, so we don’t have to.

 I hope that today we can all just be appreciative citizens.
-It would be nice if we could briefly put aside our differing individual philosophies and opinions to celebrate the efforts and perseverance of many of our fellow citizens including some who literally risked their own lives to bring Bin Laden to justice.
+It would be nice if we could briefly put aside our differing individual philosophies and opinions to celebrate the efforts and perseverance of many of our fellow citizens, including some who risked their own lives to bring Bin Laden to justice.
 Our country is not without its flaws nor are our leaders.
 We do make mistakes and sometimes struggle with living up to our own democratic principles and values.
 Dialogue around how we are doing in this regard should be an on-going and vigorous debate.
-However, this mindset should also be balanced against the historical facts of how we can rally together, make significant sacrifices, persevere and accomplish great things as individuals and a country when necessary.
+However, this mindset should also be balanced against the historical facts of how we can rally together, make significant sacrifices, persevere, and accomplish remarkable things as individuals and a country.
 “A house divided against itself cannot stand.”
-A nation that sticks together even when it is hard, listens to each other, trusts and leans on one another, does its best to stick to its common principles and values, will persevere especially in times of trial and tribulation.
+A nation that sticks together even when it is hard, listens to each other, trusts, and leans on one another, does its best to stick to its common principles and values, will persevere especially in times of trial and tribulation.

-We all have to believe and trust that we can “…weather any storm and meet any challenge” otherwise our fragile democratic experiment may be in jeopardy.
+We all must believe and trust that we can “…weather any storm and meet any challenge,” otherwise our fragile democratic experiment may be in jeopardy.

 - What Makes A Successful Public Leader (capacity-building.com)